jeff-hykin/universify/README.md

 Thats it!
 Or at least for 99.9% of programs `./your_other_script.ps1` will now run everywhere.
 The real heavy lifting is those first three lines (the compressed deno installer).
 You can modify the deno version that's in those first three lines, and modify the deno run arguments.
 If you change the deno run arguments (ex: --no-lock) then make sure to change the arguments everywhere, as there is some (necessary) duplication.

-I got really tired of doing that by hand so I made guillotine to automate the process.
+I got really tired of doing that by hand so I made universify to automate the process.

 What about the other 0.1% of programs?
-Well if your code contains `#>` (even inside a JS comment) then guillotine will escape it.
+Well if your code contains `#>` (even inside a JS comment) then universify will escape it.
 If you're doing things manually, then you'll have to escape it yourself to make the script work on Windows.

 # How do I verify this isn't malicious?